Nearly 1,300 confirmed dead in Haiti earthquake as rescue crews fear approaching storms

 PORT-AU-PRINCE, Haiti — Almost 1,300 people have lost their lives in a major earthquake that struck southwestern Haiti, where aftershocks and a looming storm threatened to hinder search and rescue teams and humanitarian efforts.

 Officials on Sunday evening said 1,297 people were confirmed dead, and 30,250 families were homeless following the strong quake that toppled buildings in the nation’s southwestern peninsula on Saturday.
-A day after the tremor, people in Haiti’s government and across and array of humanitarian organizations said some of the hardest hit communities are in desperate need of potable water and temporary shelters to house families who lost everything.
+A day after the tremor, people in Haiti’s government and across an array of humanitarian organizations said some of the hardest-hit communities are in desperate need of potable water and temporary shelters to house families who lost everything.

 The disaster response in Haiti is set against a challenging backdrop as heavy rains from a tropical depression are expected to roll over the region Monday, and political instability one month after the country’s president was assassinated.
 Amid the uncertainty, aid workers assessed damage and took stock of what will be a significant recovery effort for a country still struggling to recuperate after the devastating 2010 earthquake and Hurricane Matthew in 2016.